lab23UGD/VCexomes/README.md

 This repository has been used for the analysis performed on the Di@bet.es cohort:
 2,198 exomes captured with the IDT xGen Exome Hybridisation Panel v2 and aligned to GRCh38 with decoy contigs.

-The configuration file holds the parameters and reference data used for that run, and `docs/VERSIONS.md` the software versions.
-It documents the analysis as it was carried out rather than providing a turnkey re-run.

 ## Pipeline details